Close Navigation

 Fully Qualified Assessor

-Safecontractor has a unique level of specialist knowledge unrivaled by competitors, built on 10 years’ experience of delivering market leading accreditation services.
+Safecontractor has a unique level of specialist knowledge unrivalled by competitors, built on 10 years’ experience of delivering market leading accreditation services.
 This is further reinforced by engaging only directly employed, experienced and qualified assessors to carry out audits.

 If you are a service supplier or contractor and want to show new and existing clients your health and safety competence, then you can register with the scheme as a contractor.
 Being a member of the Safecontractor scheme means you will not have to carry on filling in PPQ for every job you tender for as you can use the Safecontractor accreditation to show your compliance.